TITLE 15 GAMBLING AND LIQUOR CONTROL

 (15) Proposal for decision.

-hearing, the hearing officer shall complete a report containing his or her
+a hearing officer conducts a hearing, the hearing officer shall complete a

-findings of fact, conclusions of law and recommendations for commission action.
+report containing his or her findings of fact, conclusions of law and

 (b) Any